alpas/alpasdev/src/main/resources/docs/ioc-container.md

 If you already have an object instance and want to bind that instance, you could just use container's `bind` method for binding it.
 This instance will always be returned when asked for it.
-In a way this is like a [singleton binding](#singleton-bindings) but without auto-injecting the dependencies of this instance that you are binding, which is upto you now.
+In a way this is like a [singleton binding](#singleton-bindings) but without auto-injecting the dependencies of this instance that you are binding, which is up to you now.

 <span class="line-numbers" data-start="8">